 To avoid any unnecessary moisture, mildew, mold and musty smells, it is recommended to store your boat with a dehumidifying product inside.
-Because electronic or rechargeable dehumidifiers won’t have enough juice to run the entire season, Disposable Moisture Absorber & Odor Removers are a great option.
+Because electronic or renewable dehumidifiers won’t have enough juice to run the entire season, Disposable Moisture Absorber & Odor Removers are a great option.
 The E-100 Eliminator or the E-750 Moisture Trap use micro absorbing silica gel technology, along with activated carbon to remove excess moisture and odors from the air.
 Place these products throughout your boat within the cabin, in cabinets and any other small areas where moisture could potentially build up.

 Eva-Dry offers many boat-specific products perfect for dehumidifying.
 To view disposable moisture absorbers and odor removers for boat storage, click here.
-To view electronic and rechargeable dehumidifying products great for in-season use, click here.
+To view electronic and renewable dehumidifying products great for in-season use, click here.

 We encourage you to contact our team if you have any questions: (877) 382.3790.